Durell Eskridge

-Durell Eskridge (born December 17, 1991) is an American football free safety for the Toronto Argonauts of the Canadian Football League (CFL).
+Durell Eskridge (born December 17, 1991) is an American former professional football safety.
 He played college football at Syracuse University.
 Eskridge signed with the New York Jets as an undrafted free agent in 2015.

-Early years
+Early life

-Eskridge attended Miami Central High School where he helped the football team to the 2010 6A State Championship with a record of 12-1.
-He was ranked 2nd among the national rankings for both wide receiver and safety in his senior season.
+Eskridge attended Miami Central High School where he helped the football team to the 2010 6A State Championship with a record of 12–1.
+He was ranked second among the national rankings for both wide receiver and safety in his senior season.

+Eskridge redshirted in the freshman year at Syracuse and was a starter all games during his junior year.
+He declared early after two seasons of leading the Syracuse defense.

 Professional career

 New York Jets

-On May 2, 2015, Eskridge signed with the New York Jets following the conclusion of the 2015 NFL Draft.
+On May 2, 2015, Eskridge signed with the New York Jets following the conclusion of the 2015 NFL draft.

 Arizona Cardinals

 The Arizona Cardinals signed Eskridge to their practice squad on October 14, 2015.
 Then later was moved to active roster December 22, 2015.
 On January 26, 2016, Eskridge signed a futures contract with the Arizona Cardinals.

 On August 15, 2016, Eskridge was waived/injured by the Cardinals and was placed on injured reserve.
 He was released from injured reserve on October 24, 2016.